Onelinerhub/onelinerhub/nginx/using-proxyredirect.md

 - `server {` - virtual server configuration block
 - `http://localhost:81/old/` - sample backend to use to proxy
-- `/new/` - replace value in `Location` header from proxy backend by this URI (will use same server name and port)
+- `/new/` - replace `Location` header from proxy backend by this URI (will use same server name and port)